What to do if you've been sanctioned while on Universal Credit

 If you can’t get to an appointment at the Jobcentre, ring them to let them know as soon as you can - explain your reasons and ask to rearrange.
 Keep a note of the date and time of the call, who you speak to and what was said.

-If you need help with the cost of traveling to appointments, ask the Jobcentre what support is available.
+If you need help with the cost of travelling to appointments, ask the Jobcentre what support is available.

 Evidence of work-related activities